raspberrypilearning/getting-started-with-the-pico/en/step_9.md

 --- task ---

-Replace the button in your circuit with a potentiometer, and follow the wiring diagram below to connect it to an anlogue pin.
+Replace the button in your circuit with a potentiometer, and follow the wiring diagram below to connect it to an analogue pin.

 ![potentiometer connected with an LED to the pico](images/pot_and_LED.png)